KTH/kth-node-build-commons/README.md

 	@import "kth-style/sass/variables/colors";

-5 Add additional steps and tasks to project specific gulpfile.js
+5. Add additional steps and tasks to project specific gulpfile.js

-6 Ingore dist/ folder in .gitignore
+6. Ignore dist/ folder in .gitignore

-7 You can remove the dependency on `node-sass-middleware` from package.json and:
+7. You can remove the dependency on `node-sass-middleware` from package.json and:

 	- remove `server/init/middleware/sass.js` and the corresponding require in `server/init/middleware/index.js`

-8 You should move `nodemon` from optionalDependencies to devDependencies
+8. You should move `nodemon` from optionalDependencies to devDependencies

-9 Make sure you have the following npm script commands for consistency:
+9. Make sure you have the following npm script commands for consistency:

 ```
 "webpackProd": "npm run build",